ProjectTIER/projecttier.org/README.md

 ## License and credits

-Copyright © 2018 Richard Ball, Some rights reserved.
+Copyright © 2018 Richard Ball.

+Licensed under the GNU AGPL 3.0.
+See the [`LICENSE`](LICENSE) file for the full license.

 This project was originally developed by [PromptWorks](https://www.promptworks.com/).
 In April 2016 the project was inherited by [Torchbox](https://torchbox.com/) who continued its development.
 In January 2018 the project was transferred to [Candlewaster](https://candlewaster.co/) who continues to develop the project.